Open-MBEE/jupyter-mdk/README.md

 4. Run Jupyter as you normally would, e.g. `jupyter notebook`

 5. Test installation by creating a new notebook and saving.
 The notebook should *not* be in the local filesystem but instead accessible via MMS's REST API, e.g. `https://mms.yourcompany.com/projects/<project_id>/refs/master/notebooks`, to any user who has been granted access to the project both through MMS and Jupyter clients with Jupyter MDK similarly configured.

+# Contributing

+To learn how you can get involved in a variety of ways, please see [Contibuting to OpenMBEE](https://www.openmbee.org/contribute).